EliasN2003/Movie-app/README.md

 # Movie app
- This program reccomends movies based on the filters you give it.
+This is a program that recommends movies to you based on your filters input.
+It uses IMDB's api to fetch various information about the movie.